sravani-222/portfolio/README.md

 ## 📌 About the Project

-This is my personal portfolio website built using HTML, CSS, and JavaScript.
-It showcases my profile, technical skills, projects, certifications, resume, and contact information in a clean and responsive design.
+This is a responsive and beginner-friendly personal portfolio website built using **HTML, CSS, and JavaScript**.
+It showcases my profile, technical skills, projects, certifications, downloadable resume, and contact information through a clean, modern, and user-friendly interface.

-The website includes a Dark theme, smooth scrolling, and scroll reveal animations to enhance the user experience.
+The website features a futuristic dark theme, smooth scrolling, and scroll reveal animations to provide an engaging user experience.
+It reflects my learning journey and demonstrates my frontend web development skills while serving as a professional platform to showcase my work and achievements.

 ## 📂 Project Structure